 Things You Need To Know About Your Steel Building or Carport

 1. Your land should be leveled or your carport will be installed “as is.”
 If the crew should have to dig the base rail into the ground there will be a labor charge.

-2. You should always let the installers know about any underground wire, gas lines or utility lines.
-Installers ARE NOT responsible for any damages that may occur if unaware of any underground objects.
+2. Always inform the installers about any underground wire, gas lines or utility lines.
+Installers ARE NOT responsible for any damages that may occur if they are not made aware of any underground objects.